ycpcs/cs340-fall2018/resources/minimal_clojure.md

 OpenJDK 64-Bit Server VM (build 25.131-b11, mixed mode)
 ```

-The exact output isn't important as long as the version number starts with `1.8` or `1.9`.
+The exact output isn't important as long as the version number starts with `1.8`.

 ## Leiningen